cedricbonhomme/EV3WebController/README.md

 # Installation

+## Installation of the system

 First, install [ev3dev](http://www.ev3dev.org) on your Lego Mindstorms EV3 brick.

 For the network I recommend the Wireless Nano Adapter *Edimax EW-7811Un* which is working perfectly out of the box.

+## Installation of EV3WebController and the requirements

 Then on the robot: